JaycieErysdren/RexEngine/README.md

 Multi-purpose multi-target multi-use game engine, written in C.

+NOTE: this is the old branch of the engine, before it was entirely refactored.

 ## Building

 Can be easily built with CMake and GCC, though it currently only supports Linux.
 Windows support is pending.